-As we approach the Soho loft of Alex Katz, Ada, his beautiful wife (and his most documented portrait subject) is bustling out of the cast iron building into the winter cold for some local food shopping.
+As we approach the Soho loft of Alex Katz, Ada, his beautiful wife (and his most documented portrait subject) is busting out of the cast-iron building into the winter cold for some local food shopping.
 Alex greets us at the elevator entrance of the large sunfilled space where they have lived since 1968.
 On display is a season’s worth of work that any artist would envy.
-At 87, Alex is awe inspiring in his energy, and a familiar figure as he strides downtown streets at a determined clip.
+At 87, Alex is awe-inspiring in his energy, and a familiar figure as he strides downtown streets at a determined clip.

 We begin discussing his upcoming and very busy schedule.
 Known for his cool classic realism, Katz revolutionized the concept of the portrait.

 “I’m going to London for a show at Timothy Taylor Gallery.
 It’s a very elegant, low-key gallery, and my long time gallery.
 I’m going to be showing black paintings with faces on the sides.
 All portraits.
 We’ll stay in London for four days.”
 The show, his seventh solo exhibition with the gallery opens 28 February.